module-formation/formation-Deep-MLOps/docs/azure_ml/lesson2.md

 service.update(enable_app_insights=True)
 ```

-New terms
+!!! info "Définition"

-    Logging: Informational output produced by the software, usually in the form of text
+    * Logging: Informational output produced by the software, usually in the form of text
-    Application Insights: A special Azure service which provides key facts about an application
+    * Application Insights: A special Azure service which provides key facts about an application
-    Webservice: One of the most used Python classes from Azure's Python SDK
+    * Webservice: One of the most used Python classes from Azure's Python SDK

 ### Troubleshoot Deployment Issues

-Summary
+!!! summary "Summary"

     In this section, we covered different techniques and diagnosis that you can use to identify potential issues like unhandled exceptions from a deployed service.
 Using local deployment is a special technique, which makes it easier to identify some of these potential issues.
     Common HTTP errors:

     502: the application crashes because of an unhandled exception.
     503: there are large spikes in requests and the system is not able to cope with all of them.
     504: request timed out.

-Deploy Locally
+### Deploy Locally

 To deploy locally using the Python SDK you will need to use the LocalWebService class and configure it for a local deployment